5 Minutes-a-Day to a Successful Blog

 Most successful blogs also have a social media presence.
 Social media is a fabulous tool, especially if you’ve already got a following but want to increase it.
 Your social media accounts are one of the best tools you have to drive traffic, aka customers, to all that juicy content on your blog!

-It’s all about building relationships and there’s no better way for a brand to build relationships that with social media.
+It’s all about building relationships and there’s no better way for a brand to build relationships than with social media.
 It’s the interactivity of it.
 Your customers feel like the brand actually heard them and the brand… you will get first-hand knowledge of what your customers’ concerns and feelings are about your brand!

 Running a poll is a great way to get feedback from your followers that answers specific questions about your business or your customer’s needs.
 Watch the comments every day to determine what questions your customers are asking and answer them.
 You should also address those concerns in future posts.